-How to Resample Time Series with groupby() in Pandas?
+How to Easily Resample Time Series Data with Pandas groupby()

-If you’d like to resample a time series in pandas while using the groupby operator, you can use the following basic syntax:
+If you’d like to resample a time series in Pandas while applying the groupby operator, the following basic syntax outlines the creation of the grouper object and the subsequent aggregation steps:

 grouper = df.groupby([pd.Grouper(freq='W'), 'store'])